rancher/docs/content/rancher/v2.x/en/installation/_index.md

 For Docker installations, a local Kubernetes cluster is installed in the single Docker container, and Rancher is installed on the local cluster.

+The `restrictedAdmin` Helm chart option was added.
+When this option is set to true, the initial Rancher user has restricted access to the local Kubernetes cluster to prevent privilege escalation.
+For more information, see the section about the [restricted-admin role.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/#restricted-admin)

 ### Overview of Installation Options

 Rancher can be installed on these main architectures: